eeronomicon/wp-kffp-blog/readme.md

 ## Description

 The website of Freeform Portland, a community radio station in Portland, Oregon.
-Now with a blog and an events calendar!
+Now with a blog and an events calendar.

 ## Prerequisites